Black History Month

 The Westminster Community Celebrates the Music of Nathaniel Dett

 The Westminster Jubilee Singers, along with soprano Rochelle Ellis and Clipper Erickson, perform music by composer Nathaniel Dett.

 Join the Black and Hispanic Alliance for a re-creation of the hit show Soul Train.

 Enjoy the culinary delights of the cultural contribution of “soul food” from early African-American generations that continue to satisfy our palates today!
 Join us for dinner on the Lawrenceville and Princeton campuses!

-Unite with us for a closing celebration of Black History Month through gospel song, dance and spoken word.
+A closing celebration of Black History Month, with gospel song, dance and spoken word.
 Dessert will be served after the show.
-Enter the Bart Luedeke Center Cavalla Room and experience enormous joy and excitement as performers from Rider University and surrounding areas end Black History Month on a high note!
+Experience enormous joy and excitement as performers from Rider end Black History Month on a high note!
 This event is free and open to the public.